CarolinaKra/Carolina_Portfolio/README.md

 ## Project 1: Understading the raw material and production process effects in the product viscosity curve
 ### Solving a real business problem
-* Created a model which was composed of two different models to understand the relationship between the raw materials properties, the production process with the product characteristics.
+* Created a model which was composed of two different models to understand the relationship between the raw materials properties and the production process with the product characteristics.
 * The company was having high defect rates which make her loose money.
 * With a new rheological analysis method, I demonstrated the link between the intermediate product characteristics with the defect rates in the final product.
 * The result of this analysis method is not a number but a combination of two variables forming a curve (viscosity vs shear rate).